danfuzz/samizdat/doc/library-guide/LangNode.md

 #### `makeVarStore(name, value) -> node`

-Makes a `store` node with a `varBox` node for the target and the indicated `value` binding.
+Makes a `store` node with a `varRef` node for the target and the indicated `value` binding.

 #### `resolveImport(node, resolveFn) -> node`